Intel’s present and future AI chip business

 The future of Intel is AI.
 Its books imply as much.
-The Santa Clara company’s AI chip segments notched $1 billion in revenue last year, and Intel expects the opportunity to grow 30% annually from $2.5 billion in 2017 to $8 billion to $10 billion by 2022.
+The Santa Clara company’s AI chip segments notched $1 billion in revenue last year, and Intel expects the opportunity to grow 30% annually from $2.5 billion in 2017 to $10 billion by 2022.
 Putting this into perspective, its data-centric revenues now constitute around half of all business across all divisions, up from around a third five years ago.

 Still, increased competition from the likes of incumbents Nvidia, Qualcomm, Marvell, and AMD; startups like Hailo Technologies, Graphcore, Wave Computing, Esperanto, and Quadric; and even Amazon threaten to slow Intel’s gains, which is why the company isn’t resting on its laurels.
-The company bought field-programmable gate array (FPGA) manufacturer Altera in 2015 and a year later acquired Nervana, filling out its hardware platform offerings and setting the stage for an entirely new generation of AI accelerator chipsets.
-And last August, Intel snatched up Vertex.ai, a startup developing a platform-agnostic AI model suite.
+Intel bought field-programmable gate array (FPGA) manufacturer Altera in 2015 and a year later acquired Nervana, filling out its hardware platform offerings and setting the stage for an entirely new generation of AI accelerator chipsets.
+Last August, Intel snatched up Vertex.ai, a startup developing a platform-agnostic AI model suite.

 Intel’s got plenty on the front burner, needless to say — so much that it’s tough to keep track of it all.
 But vice president and architecture general manager Gadi Singer was happy to provide us guidance in a recent interview.
-So was Casimir Weirzynski, a senior director in Intel’s artificial intelligence product group, who gave a glimpse into Intel’s work in light-based, AI-accelerating photonic circuits and optical chips.
+So was Casimir Wierzynski, a senior director in Intel’s artificial intelligence product group, who offered a glimpse into Intel’s work in light-based, AI-accelerating photonic circuits and optical chips.

 “AI hardware is a multibillion-dollar opportunity.
 The fact that we can and we will invest in several product lines is because the needs are going to range [widely] — some are going to be focused on things like acceleration with a lot of power efficiency sensitivity, which are different from others,” Singer said.
 “So this is an area that is worth investing in a complementary portfolio.”